Barbara Eden

-Barbara Eden (born Barbara Jean Morehead; August 23, 1931) is an American actor and singer, who starred as the title character in the sitcom I Dream of Jeannie (1965–1970).
+Barbara Eden (born Barbara Jean Morehead; August 23, 1931) is an American actress and singer.
+She is known for starring as the title character in the sitcom I Dream of Jeannie (1965–1970).
 Her other roles included Roslyn Pierce opposite Elvis Presley in Flaming Star (1960), Lieutenant (JG) Cathy Connors in Voyage to the Bottom of the Sea (1961), and a single widowed mother, Stella Johnson, in the film comedy Harper Valley PTA (1978) and in the spinoff television series.

 Eden began singing in bands as a teenager and studied singing and acting.
 In 1955, she began her television career with appearances on The Johnny Carson Show and on various other series, such as Burke's Law.
 By 1957, she was starring in the comedy TV series How to Marry a Millionaire.
 She also began to act in plays.
 In 1959, she had her first major film role in A Private's Affair.
 After I Dream of Jeannie, Eden appeared mostly in dramatic roles, such as in the TV movie Stonestreet: Who Killed the Centerfold Model?
 (1977).

-She also appeared in musical comedy tours, other theatrical roles and a TV broadcast of Kismet, released an album, appeared on variety television shows and USO shows, and headlined Las Vegas acts.
+Eden also appeared in musical comedy tours, other theatrical roles and a TV broadcast of Kismet, released an album, appeared on variety television shows and USO shows, and headlined Las Vegas acts.
 After starring in the film and TV series Harper Valley PTA, she played opposite her I Dream of Jeannie co-star Larry Hagman on several occasions, including in five episodes of the final season of Dallas and the play Love Letters.

-Eden appears at comic-cons and other fan-related events.

 Early years

 Eden was born on August 23, 1931, in Tucson, Arizona, to Alice Mary (née Franklin) and Hubert Henry Morehead.
 She is a descendant of Benjamin Franklin.
 For decades, the public believed that the year of her birth was 1934.
 After her parents divorced, she and her mother moved to San Francisco, where her mother married Harrison Connor Huffman, a telephone lineman, by whom she had a daughter, Eden's half-sister.
 Eden grew up in San Francisco's Parkside neighborhood and traces her family back four generations in San Francisco, remembering stories about her grandmother who came in a covered wagon and her grandfather who arrived by clipper ship.
 The Great Depression affected the family deeply.
 As they were unable to afford many luxuries, Alice entertained her children with singing.
 Eden remembers having a "very musical family."

 Eden's first public performance was with the church choir, where she sang solos.
 As a teenager, she sang in local bands led by Howard Fredericks and Freddie Martin.
 At 16, she studied singing with voice teacher Paulina Giovanini at the San Francisco Conservatory of Music and acting with the Elizabeth Holloway School of Theater.
 She graduated from Abraham Lincoln High School in San Francisco in 1949 and studied theater for one year at City College of San Francisco.
 As Barbara Huffman, she was crowned Miss San Francisco in 1951; she also entered the Miss California pageant.